Fueled by Curiosity. Human-Centered & Conscientious. Data-Driven Design.

 Previous customer research that talks about wanting to pick their own item for substitution

-Research from Baynard related to inventory
+Research from Baymard Institute related to inventory

 Storyboards were created to help the team get into the mindset of the customer and understand the context surrounding the experience